Alumnus John Horworth (Class of 2008) is back with a few more tips to help us navigate the new world of video-conferencing.

 Southridge Voices Blog

-This page is a compilation of blogs from the many authors in the Southridge Community.
+This blog is a compilation of posts from the various members in our Southridge community.

 It’s easy to be grateful and express gratitude when things are going well and everything is seemingly under control; however, expressing gratitude when things are uncertain and messy can be tough...